-The GID will present a monthly treasurer's report to the MC Council.
-The annual Financial Report shall be presented to the MC not to the Provincial Central Office Administrator.
+The GID's financial reports go to the MC Council, not to the Provincial Council.
 The report form is on the Provincial website.

-Provincial assessments are paid through the MC, not directly to the province.
+Provincial dues are paid through the MC, not directly to the province.
 Local dues are paid to the GID.

-15. Ongoing Support and Growing Independence
+15. Ongoing support and growing independence

 The ongoing level of support needed by the GID is discerned by the MC Council, with the approval of the PD, and with input from the PC if requested.
-As the GID and its leadership mature, the MC Council begins allowing more decisions to the GID's leadership.
+As the GID and its leadership mature, the MC Council begins leaving more decisions on the local level.
+For example, clothings and formation program details.

 Signs that the GID is progressing and maturing include:

-- They demonstrate good judgment and good understanding of how to form an OCDS community. - They are cooperative with those in legitimate authority: GID leadership, MC Council, PC, PD, and the Order. - They are attracting and keeping new vocations. - They show determination to continue toward becoming an OCDS community. - They are cohesive and compatible as a group.
+- they demonstrate good judgment and good understanding of how to form an OCDS community - they are cooperative with those in legitimate authority: GID leadership, MC Council, PC, PD, and the Order - they are attracting and keeping new vocations - they show determination to continue toward becoming an OCDS community - they are cohesive and compatible as a group